 When you invest in your employees, they'll give you a more profitable business back.

 What’s a business without its employees?
 As the owner, you might be the driver, steering the car where it needs to go.
-But the people you employ are the engine—they do the work to get your business from A to B and beyond.
+But the people you employ are the engine—they do the work that gets your business from point A to B and beyond.
 To drive fast and true, you need to invest in your employees.

-- The relationship you have with your clients,
+- The relationships you have with your clients

-Investing in employees means spending both time and money to ensure that your staff feels valued and informed.
-It can be as simple as a thank you card for a job well done or as complex as establishing a corporate training and education program.
+Investing in employees means spending both time and money to ensure your staff feels valued and informed.
+It can be as simple as a thank-you card for a job well done, or as complex as establishing a corporate training and education program.

-Your goal when investing in your employees is to increase their engagement.
+Your goal when investing in your team is to increase their engagement.
 Engaged employees routinely exceed expectations because they feel like they’re contributing value to something greater than themselves.

 The Risk of Failing to Invest in Your Employees

 Failing to invest in your employees doesn’t mean your business will fall apart.
 However, it can add additional stress and costs to your organization.
 Here’s what you’re in for if you don’t make that employee investment.

 Decreased Client Confidence

 When employees leave, they take the relationships they’ve built with your clients with them.
-Rebuilding those relationships takes time, can lead to mistakes and can erode client confidence.
+Rebuilding these relationships takes time and can lead to mistakes that erode client confidence.